UCL-ARC/mkdocs-dsh-docs/docs/3-DSH_Cluster.md

 We have pages that will help explain how to create, submit, and check the results of your jobscripts.
 - To learn about the basic SGE commands to run, check, delete, and manage your jobscript, please check our [running jobs ](3.3-Running_jobs.md) page.
 - To create a jobscript, please check our [job examples](3.4-Example_Jobscripts.md) page.
+- To learn how to check the results after a job has finished, please check our [job results](3.5-Job_Results.md) page.
 - To run an interactive job, please check our [interactive jobs](3.6-Interactive_Jobs.md) page
-- To learn how to check the results after a job has finished, please check our [job results](3.5-Job_Results.md) page.

 ## Requesting Customer Specialist Servers

-If the DSH HPC cluster is not suitable for your needs, you may be able to request a custom virtual machine with the particular characteristics you need to carry on your work.
+If the DSH HPC Cluster is not suitable for your needs, you may be able to request a custom virtual machine with the particular characteristics you need to carry on your work.
 Check our page about requesting a [Customer Specialist Server](3.2-Customer_Specialist_Servers.md) for more information.

 ## Support